nobody-125/obcon/Penn 25/Microeconomics/Monopoly.md

 See [[Deadweight Loss (DWL)|DEADWEIGHT LOSS]] to understand the deadweight loss that might be created from a monopoly.
 ## Monopoly Profit Maximization
 * **Note that a monopoly does not have a supply curve,** since the supply curve represents the quantity supplied at a particular price.
-In a monopoly the profit-maximizing quantity is determined where $MC=MR$, and the monopoly will charge the price on the demand curve.
-This is in contrast to perfect competition where the profit-maximizing quantity is determined at $Q_D=MC$.
-Subsequently, $P>MC$.
+In a monopoly the profit-maximizing quantity is determined where $MC=MR$.
+Note, however, that the monopoly will not price the good at the marginal cost, since the firm affords to charge what the market values their good at.
+This is in contrast to perfect competition where the profit-maximizing price is determined at $Q_D=MC$.
 * Changes in fixed costs will never affect production or pricing conditions.
 However, they can affect total costs and subsequently affect profits.
-* Changes in variable costs can affect the marginal cost at each level of output.
+Changes in variable costs can affect the marginal cost at each level of output.
 As $\downarrow MC$, monopoly price decreases, and as $\uparrow MC$, monopoly price increases.
-##### Socially Efficient Quantity
-In a monopoly, the $Q_E$ for the firm is where $P=MC$.
-* A tax is used if
+##### Efficiency and Externalities
+A monopoly will generally create a deadweight loss, however, the nature of this deadweight loss varies depending on the existence and social impact of externalities.
+The general trend is that monopolies produce below the quantity produced at market equilibrium for a higher price, creating DWL.
+But with the presence of negative externalities, it is also very possible that a monopoly will overproduce given the firm's goal is to maximize private benefit rather than social benefit.
+The result is that both taxes and subsidies are used should the monopoly fail to produce at $Q_E$.

+* A corrective tax is used if the $MSB<MSC$, where the $MSC$ is the result of negative externalities.
+This tax increases marginal private cost (MPC) for the firm and artificially reduces the supply to the socially efficient quantity.
+* If the $MSC<MSB$, the opposite is done where a government subsidy reduces the MPC, allowing the monopoly to increase supply and subsequently increase the social benefit to the socially efficient quantity.
 ## Perfect Price Discrimination
+Perfect price discrimination: form of dynamic pricing where exchange takes place.
+In PPD, demand equals marginal revenue ($Q_D=MR$).
+There is no deadweight loss from perfect price discrimination, however, all surplus goes to the producer.
+Therefore it is always socially efficient.

+To achieve PPD a firm must have:
+* Market power so the firm may dictate prices
+* Ability to prevent resale (e.g., region-locked electronic media)
+* Identify consumers willing to pay more (groupings)
+##### Externalities
-Perfect price discrimination: form of dynamic pricing where exchange takes place Inefficiencies that occur because of social costs that arise from PPD can be corrected with a government subsidy or tax, $t=MEC$ to achieve $Q_E$.
+Inefficiencies that occur because of social costs that arise from PPD can be corrected with a government subsidy or tax, $t=MEC$ to achieve $Q_E$.